-Really, this is just scratching the surface of what Smart Reporting can do.
+Really, this is just scratching the surface of what Master Metrics can do.
 You can also create these same dashboards to display weekly, monthly, quarterly, or yearly data.
 Or, you could divide the data by rep, lead source, or any other custom field that is important to your business.

-Using the new Smart Reporting and Close integration, you can use your data to empower your team without wasting time creating new reports.
+Using the new Master Metrics and Close integration, you can use your data to empower your team without wasting time creating new reports.

 "With the ability to see metrics, I’m able to understand how my sales team is performing and making important decisions to drive growth."